Partial androgen insensitivity syndrome: Signs and symptoms

 The gonads in individuals with PAIS are testes, regardless of phenotype; during the embryonic stage of development, testes form in an androgen-independent process that occurs due to the influence of the SRY gene on the Y chromosome.
 Cryptorchidism is common, and carries with it a 50% risk of germ cell malignancy.
 If the testes are located intrascrotally, there may still be significant risk of germ cell malignancy; studies have not yet been published to assess this risk.

 Predominantly male phenotypes vary in the degree of genital undermasculinization to include micropenis, chordee, bifid scrotum, and/or pseudovaginal perineoscrotal hypospadias.
 Impotence may be fairly common, depending on phenotypic features; in one study of 15 males with PAIS, 80% of those interviewed indicated that they had some degree of impotence.
 Anejaculation appears to occur somewhat independently of impotence; some men are still able to ejaculate despite impotence, and others without erectile difficulties cannot.
 Predominantly female phenotypes include a variable degree of labial fusion and clitoromegaly.
 Ambiguous phenotypic states include a phallic structure that is intermediate between a clitoris and a penis, and a single perineal orifice that connects to both the urethra and the vagina (i.e. urogenital sinus).
 At birth, it may not be possible to immediately differentiate the external genitalia of individuals with PAIS as being either male or female, although the majority of individuals with PAIS are raised male.

 Schematic representation of the Quigley scale.
 Grades 2 through 5 quantify four degrees of increasingly feminized genitalia that correspond to PAIS.
 Grades 1 and 6/7 correspond to MAIS and CAIS, respectively.

 Given the wide diversity of phenotypes associated with PAIS, the diagnosis is often further specified by assessing genital masculinization.
 Grades 2 through 5 of the Quigley scale quantify four degrees of increasingly feminized genitalia that correspond to PAIS.

 Grade 2, the mildest form of PAIS, presents with a predominantly male phenotype that presents with minor signs of undermasculinized genitalia, such as isolated hypospadias, which can be severe.
 Hypospadias may manifest with a partially formed channel from the urethral opening to the glans.
-Until recently, it was thought that isolated micropenis was not a manifestation of PAIS.
+Until the 2000s, it was thought that isolated micropenis was not a manifestation of PAIS.
 However, in 2010, two cases of PAIS manifesting with isolated micropenis were documented.